Understanding the Difference Between Native App and Hybrid App

 Choosing the right technology stack is crucial for optimising app performance and ensuring a smooth mobile app development process.
 Conversely, an incorrect decision can lead to challenges and escalate development costs.

-For native Android app development, developers typically rely on Java or Kotlin, utilising Android Studio or Android Development Tool for code editing and testing.
+For native Android app development, developers and android app development agencies typically rely on Java or Kotlin, utilising Android Studio or Android Development Tool for code editing and testing.
 Meanwhile, for native iOS app development, Swift or Objective-C are the primary programming languages, with Appcode and Xcode serving as essential development tools.

 Hybrid apps, on the other hand, leverage standard web technologies such as CSS, HTML5, and JavaScript, often integrating backend and native shell components.
 Popular frameworks like Cordova, Sencha Touch 2, and Ionic are commonly used by hybrid app developers to streamline the development process.